ccparkhurst/Storyify/README.md

 ## Mission Statement

-Our app is centered around children and an adult companion building a story through an interactive Angular interface.
+Storyify is a children’s story building app for parents and teachers to interact with their children and students and introduce them to technology in a fun way

 ## Future Development